 In order to optimize service coverage in the United Kingdom and enable viewers to receive all analog UHF television services using one receiving antenna, pursuant to the Site-Sharing Agreement (as defined), CTI and NTL made arrangements to share all UHF television sites.
-See "Business--U.K. Operations--Significant Contracts".
 Negotiations are in progress between the Company and NTL to amend the Site-Sharing Agreement to account for the build-out of digital transmission sites and equipment, a new rate card related to site sharing fees for new digital facilities and revised operating and maintenance procedures.
 The Site-Sharing Agreement may be terminated with five years' prior notice by either of the parties and in certain other circumstances and expires on December 31, 2005 or on any tenth anniversary of that date.
 Although the Company does not anticipate that the Site-Sharing Agreement will be terminated, there can be no assurance that such a termination will not occur.
-Termination of the Site-Sharing Agreement could have a material adverse effect on the Company's business, results of operations and financial condition.
+Termination of the Site-Sharing Agreement could have a material adverse effect on the Company's business.